DevExpress/devextreme-documentation/concepts/05 UI Components/List/25 Selection/01 User Interaction.md

 ---

-To select a List item, an end user simply clicks or taps it.
+To select a List item, an end user clicks or taps it.
 Selected items become shaded.
-If you want to indicate selected items more manifestly, set the [showSelectionControls](/api-reference/10%20UI%20Components/dxList/1%20Configuration/showSelectionControls.md '/Documentation/ApiReference/UI_Components/dxList/Configuration/#showSelectionControls') property to **true**.
+If you want to indicate selected items, set the [showSelectionControls](/api-reference/10%20UI%20Components/dxList/1%20Configuration/showSelectionControls.md '/Documentation/ApiReference/UI_Components/dxList/Configuration/#showSelectionControls') property to `true`.
 This setting adds a check box to each item on the List.
-Also, make this setting if you use the *"all"* **selectionMode**.
+Enable this option if you use the *"all"* selection mode.
 Otherwise, the *"Select All"* check box will be missing.

+If you want users to select List items only by checking checkboxes, assign `false` to the [selectByClick](/Documentation/ApiReference/UI_Components/dxList/Configuration/#selectByClick) property.

 ---
 ##### jQuery